MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [ ] As government-run pension funds
 - [ ] As REITs (Real Estate Investment Trusts)

-> **Explanation:** LSVCCs operate similarly to mutual funds, often established as corporations or trusts with specific mandates to invest in small, private businesses.
+> **Explanation:**( LSVCCs operate similarly to mutual funds, often established as corporations or trusts with specific mandates to invest in small, private businesses.)

----

 ### Which of the following best describes the liquidity of LSVCCs?
 - [ ] Highly liquid, with daily redemption options